-Ester INGRAM (also seen as Esther and Easter) may have been the mother of my James INGRAM.
-She is the first INGRAM to be found in Greenbrier County Personal Property Tax Lists in 1792 suggesting that she was a widow by this time.1 She sold a 95-acre land grant received in 1795 in 1800 and had at least two daughters who married in Greenbrier with her permission.
+Ester INGRAM (also seen as Esther and Easter) may have been the mother of James INGRAM (b.
+1771-1774 d.
+1865).
+She is the first INGRAM to be found in Greenbrier County Personal Property Tax Lists in 1792 suggesting that she was a widow by this time.1,2 She sold a 95-acre land grant received in 1795 in 1800 and had at least two daughters who married in Greenbrier with her permission.

 Nancy C. Story Adkins obtained a photocopy of the original marriage bond from the Greenbrier Historical Society.
-Elizabeth’s mother Esther INGRAM gave permission.
-The couple married on 20 December 1798.
+It states they married on 20 December 1798 and Elizabeth’s mother Esther INGRAM gave her permission.5 The couple was married by John Alderson.6

 Was Ester INGRAM the mother of our James INGRAM?
 Who was the husband of Ester INGRAM?
 Was James the brother of Nancy INGRAM (md.
-1787 William SLAVEN) and Parnal INGRAM (md.
-1793 Eliza Carmons) who also married in Greenbrier?
+1787 William SLAVEN)8 and Parnal INGRAM (md.
+1793 Eliza CARMONS)9 who also married in Greenbrier?
 Note: Nancy has been listed as the daughter of Abraham INGRAM but without supporting evidence.

 Speculation Aside, Let’s Have a Look at His Life